Decoding street network morphologies and their correlation to travel mode choice: Urban Morphology and Spatial Structure

 Urban morphology is a multifaceted concept that has been interpreted in various ways across disciplines such as geography, architecture, planning, and urban design \citep{Moudon1997, marshall_streets}.
 Some approaches emphasize the built fabric—including plots, buildings, and blocks \citep{Conzen1960}—while others focus on the configurational logic of space and the movement it generates \citep{Hillier_Hanson_1984}.

 In this study, we adopt a network-based understanding of urban morphology, where the structure and geometry of the street network are treated as a proxy for the underlying form of the city \citep{Porta2006, entropia}.
 We acknowledge that this is only one of many valid ways to study urban form and do not claim conceptual primacy.
 Rather, we recognize that form is multidimensional, and that our approach captures one of its structural expressions—specifically, the topological and geometric configuration of urban streets as they relate to patterns of movement and accessibility.
+This computational morphology perspective aligns with the emerging field of urban systems science, where cities are analyzed as complex adaptive networks \citep{batty_building_2012,BARTHELEMY20111}

 To characterize the spatial structure of cities, we draw on the principles of urban morphology, which offer a framework for describing and measuring the physical configuration of the built environment.
 This approach emphasizes the role of street networks as a key component in shaping urban form, since their structure often reflects identifiable patterns such as grid-like, organic, or cul-de-sac configurations.